rocky/python-uncompyle6/NEW_FEATURES.rst

 to do, the logic or that would lead one to be confident that this is correct, let alone assumptions that are needed for this to be true.

-While this might largely work for Python 2.7 (and ``uncompyle2`` does get control flow wrong sometimes``, It is impossible to adapt code for other versions of Python.
+While this might largely work for Python 2.7, and ``uncompyle2`` does get control flow wrong sometimes, it is impossible to adapt code for other versions of Python.

-In addition adding an instruction structure, ``xdis`` adds various flags and features that assist in working with instructionso.
+In addition adding an instruction structure, ``xdis`` adds various flags and features that assist in working with instructions.
 In the example above this replaces code like ``... in (JF, JA)`` which is some sort of unconditional jump instruction.